Denys Shmyhal

-As a Prime Minister, Shmyhal has been in charge of handling the response to the COVID-19 pandemic in Ukraine.

-Biography
+As Prime Minister, Shmyhal was in charge of handling the response to the COVID-19 pandemic in Ukraine and conducting the defense of Ukraine during the 2022 Russian invasion.
+On 15 July 2025, Shmyhal submitted his resignation, a day after President Volodymyr Zelenskyy announced a government reshuffle and proposed replacing Shmyhal with Yulia Svyrydenko as prime minister.
+His tenure as prime minister of over five years was the longest in Ukrainian history.
+After Svyrydenko took office, he was appointed as the defence minister.

+Early life
-Shmyhal’s parents are Anatoly Ivanovich and Irina Feliksovna.

-In 1997, Shmyhal graduated from the Lviv Polytechnic.
-He holds the title of Candidate of Economic Sciences (2003).
+Shmyhal's parents are Anatolii Ivanovych and Iryna Feliksovna.
+In 1997, Shmyhal graduated from the Lviv Polytechnic university.
+He holds the PhD-equivalent title of Candidate of Economic Sciences (2003).

+Early career

 From his graduation in 1997 until September 2005, Shmyhal worked as an accountant in various companies.
 From September 2005 to June 2006, Shmyhal was Deputy General Director of a company called "LA DIS".
 From June 2006 to August 2008, he was Director for the investment company "Comfort-Invest".
-From September 2008 to September 2009, Shmyhal was General Director of a company called "ROSANINVEST LLC".
+From September 2008 to September 2009, Shmyhal was General Director of a company called "Rosaninvest LLC".

+Political career

 Shmyhal worked in multiple leading political roles in Ukraine's Lviv Oblast from 2009 until December 2013.
 Firstly, as the Head of the Department of Economics at the Lviv Oblast Administration between 2009 and 2011.
-It is there were he met and worked with Oleh Nemchinov who would, in 2020, become Minister of the Cabinet of Ministers in the Shmyhal Government.
+It is there where he met and worked with Oleh Nemchinov who would, in 2020, become Minister of the Cabinet of Ministers in the Shmyhal Government.
 Shmyhal then became the Head of the Department of Economics and Industrial Policy for the whole of 2012.
 In 2013, he was Head of the Department of Economic Development, Investment, Trade and Industry.